Masoud2018/Wasaap/README.md

-Due to its composable structure, it plays well with others and can be integrated easily. _Wasaap_ outputs the complex wave field that can be used as the input of any propagation based codes.
+Due to its composable structure, it plays well with other packages and can be integrated easily. _Wasaap_ outputs the complex wave field that can be used as the input of any propagation based codes.
 A input must be as '.npy' formatted.
-The packages calles all the data in a given folder in a consequence.
+The package calls all the data in the data folder continuously.
 For a massive run, the display option can be switched off to speed up the code performance.